calmh/node-snmp-native/README.md

 ### getAll(options, callback)

 Perform repeated GetRequests to fetch all the required values.
+Options:

+ - *oids*: An array of OIDs to get.
+Example: `[[1, 3, 6, 1, 4, 1, 1, 2, 3], [1, 3, 6, 1, 4, 1, 1, 2, 4]]`
+ - *abortOnError*: Whether to stop or continue when an error is encountered.
+Default: `false`.

-`getAll` acts like `get`, except the options object needs a property `oids` that is an array of OIDs in array form.
-The callback will be called with an error object and a list of varbinds.
+The callback will be called with an error object or a list of varbinds.
 If the options property `abortOnError` is false (default) any variables that couldn't be fetched will simply be omitted from the results.
 If it is true, the callback will be called with an error object on any failure.

     var oids = [ [1, 3, 6, 1, 4, 1, 42, 1, 0], [1, 3, 6, 1, 4, 1, 42, 2, 0], ... ];
     session.getAll({ oids: oids }, function (error, varbinds) {